 After you hire someone for the first time, you may have to provide them with workers’ comp insurance.
 Simply put, this type of insurance policy protects anyone who gets hurt while they’re at work.

-There are certain industries that are riskier than others — construction, for example — so your workers’ comp requirements also depends on the kind of space your company operates in.
+There are certain industries that are riskier than others — landscaping or construction, for example — so your workers’ comp requirements also depends on the kind of space your company operates in.
 Check out this state-by-state breakdown to see what you need to do.

 Once you take care of each of these six steps, it’s time to breathe a sigh of relief.
 No, your job isn’t over, in fact, it’s really just begun.
 But after you deal with all these essentials, you and your new teammate are one step closer to achieving what you set out to do all along.